 1. Build Quality

-For those reasons, it’s important to take note of the quality of your multi-tool since the last thing you’ll need is for it to fail on you.
+For those reasons, it’s important to take note of the quality of your multitool since the last thing you’ll need is for it to fail on you.
 There are super lightweight options out there that use feathery materials.

-But consider this, is it worth going for a material that handles less stress than something like steel?
+But consider this, is it worth going for a material that handles less stress than something like stainless steel?

-Your multi-tool choice should be the most quality piece of kit in your saddlebag because it’s the thing most likely to save your ride, not to mention your day.
+Your choice should be the most quality piece of kit in your saddlebag because it’s the thing most likely to save your ride, not to mention your day.

 2. Number of Tool Functions

-Add in a high quality build, you might be looking at a heavy multi-tool.
+Add in a high-quality build.
+You might be looking at a heavy one.
 Try to find a good balance between weight and tool functions.

 Even with Hex wrenches itself, there can be multiple sizes from 2 to 8, or even higher.

-3. Must Have Multi-tool Functions
+3. Must Have's Functions

+The screwdrivers need no introduction as they’ve been around for ages.
 Make sure you have the 2 most common screwdrivers, the Phillips and flathead.

-4. Optional Multi-tool Functions
+4. Optional Tool Functions

-If your multi-tool has all of the above covered, then you can start thinking about optional additions to the pool if you don’t mind the extra weight penalty.
+If your multitool has all of the above covered, then you can start thinking about optional additions to the pool if you don’t mind the extra weight penalty.

 Think about this : What type of riding are you doing?

-Alternatively, you can also join the chain using a masterlink.
+Alternatively, you can also join the chain using a master link.

-Spoke Wrench.
 Spoke wrenches definitely come in handy if you’re deep in the remote areas and break a spoke.

 But bear in mind that you’ll also need to bring along replacement spokes.
 A spoke wrench without replacement spokes is as good as useless.

 To do this job, the Park Tool IB-3 is one of the best around.
-It comes with a spoke wrench, tire lever and chain breaker in addition to all the different hex and Torx keys you’ll also need.
+It comes with a spoke wrench, tire lever, and chain breaker in addition to all the different hex and Torx keys you’ll also need.